This Christmas will no doubt be centred around spending time with our loved ones if possible.

-There’s a good chance we’ll all be on the receiving end of at least one well-intentioned, but ultimately unwanted, gift this year.
+We don’t give to receive, but when we do receive, there’s a good chance we will be on the receiving end of at least one well-intentioned, but ultimately unwanted, gift this year.

 Can I return an unwanted gift bought on the high street?